UK Charging points – find your nearest on-street point

 Charge point overview

-For most electric cars, It is expected that most charging will be performed at home, during (off-peak) night time hours when electricity is cheapest and it carbon intensity is lowest.
+It is expected that most electric car charging will be performed at home, during (off-peak) night time hours when electricity is cheapest and it carbon intensity is lowest.
 Although a standard single-phase 13 amp three-pin domestic socket is adequate to charge a car in 6-8 hours, our advice is that a qualified electrician conducts a house survey to ensure that the wiring will safety support the relatively long periods of charging.

-Nearly all electric models can be slow charged with each vehicles being supplied with a charging cable with the appropriate connectors – in this case with a standard three-pin plug or Blue Commando connector (IEC 60309) at the charging point end, and either a Commando unit or the more modern gun shaped SAE J1772 socket for connection to the vehicle.
+Nearly all electric models can be slow charged with each vehicles being supplied with a charging cable with the appropriate connectors – in mosts cases a standard three-pin plug at the charging point end, and either a gun shaped Type 1 (J1772) or 7-pin Type 2 (Mennekes) connector for connection to the vehicle.

 Fast charging reduces charge times to around half that of a slow charge by at least doubling the current to around 32 amps (7 kW) – so that the time for a full charge is typically taking 3 to 4 hours.
-Most commercial and a many public on-street chargers already use this technology – however, it is very likely that this charge rate will become increasingly used across the UK.
+Most commercial and many public on-street chargers use this technology.

 While not all electric vehicles are able to accept a fast charge at 32 amps, most can be connected to them (with the right connector) and will draw either 13 or 32 amps depending on their capability.
-While Blue Commando plugs (IEC 60309) were the most common connector type used at the charger end, these are steadily being replaced by the more versatile 7-pin Mennekes plug (IEC 62196).
+While Type 1 (J1772) connectors were the most common, these are steadily being replaced by the more versatile 7-pin Type 2 (Mennekes) plug.

-Rapid chargers supply an electric vehicle directly with a direct current (DC) from a dedicated charging unit using a specialised plug socket (usually using the Japanese CHAdeMO standard).
-Often rated at around 50 kW (400 V DC/125 Amps), charging an electric vehicle to 80% typically takes less than half an hour.
-Due to their high cost only a few dozen rapid chargers are currently installed in the UK.
+Rapid chargers supply an electric vehicle directly with either direct current (DC) or alternating current (AC) from a dedicated charging unit using a tether cable equipped with a non-removable connector, usually a JEVS (CHAdeMO), 9-pin CCS (Combo) connector or a Type 2 (Mennekes).
+Often rated at around 50 kW, charging an electric vehicle to 80% typically takes less than half an hour.

 As with fast charging, not all electric vehicles can use a rapid charger.
-Unlike slow and fast chargers, the rapid units use dedicated CHAdeMO standard connectors that are required to carry the very high current.
 While the short charge times make this option very convenient, regular use of rapid charging can reduce battery life.

 Post a commentReturn to top